BLADDER CONVERSION - YES OR NO?

 A Schrader valve, drill and tap is all you need.
 An easy mod to do to your Oem reservoir cap.

-By the way Suspension101 already has the compliance issue solved on the Xact linkage shocks.
+By the way Suspension101 already has the plush issue solved on the Xact linkage shocks.

 We invented a patent pending design that we install inside the oem shock.